Kit a Diogelwch – Kit & Safety

 • Any competitor found not be carrying all items listed as ‘Minimum Race Kit’ will be disqualified

-• If retiring from the race anywhere on the course, competitors must report to the next Race Marshal position, if possible, and hand in Race Wristband and Race Number.
+• If retiring from the race anywhere on the course, competitors must report to the next Race Marshal position.
 Contact must also be made to the Race Organiser by phone to confirm decision, and follow any instructions given by the Race Organiser

-• A charge of £40 is made to any competitor who fails to hand in their Race Wristband to a Race Marshal/Race Organiser and departs the race in possession of it
+• A significant financial charge will be made to any competitor who fails to hand in their Tracker to a Race Marshal/Race Organiser and departs the race in possession of it

 • Any ‘disqualifications’ will be reported to the WFRA for potential breach of competitor rules which may lead to a discipline hearing